 How Fast Is the San Diego County Population Growing?

 The area grew very slowly during its first decade, though it spiked briefly around 1849 due to the Gold Rush.
 From 1848 to 1860, the San Diego population rose from 650 to a mere 731 residents.
 But as you might have guessed, it didn’t take much longer for people to recognize the great weather and immense opportunity the region had to offer.

-With cities like San Diego, Chula Vista, and Oceanside at the helm, the county is now home to more than 3.3 million people.
-Though the demographics vary greatly by city and region, a quick look at the averages paints a clear picture of the diversity in this part of the nation.
+With fast-growing cities like San Diego, Chula Vista, and Oceanside at the helm, the county is now home to more than 3.3 million people.
+The population has risen by 0.61 percent so far this year.

-And while English is the primary spoken language, about 23% of citizens in San Diego County are bilingual.
+And while English is the primary spoken language, about 23 percent of citizens in San Diego County are bilingual.
 Many of these individuals speak Spanish or Asian dialects, as well as a handful of Pacific Island languages.

 Top Cities in San Diego County

 Some of the largest San Diego County cities include San Diego, Chula Vista, Oceanside, Escondido, and Carlsbad, all of which are home to at least 100,000.